 County Jail while waiting for his trial and Richard was out on

-bonds.
-The conversations concerned their up coming trials and
+The conversations concern their up coming trials and

 Mike's murder.
-The conversation happened five years after
+The conversation happened more than five years after

 brother to Percy Sargent who sent the call to have Mike "taken

 care of."
 Shuman and Deputy AG Brannigan told me that Mike's